-Join us as we continue the first excavation of Battle Hill and uncover its rich secrets!
+Join us as we continue to uncover Battle Hill’s rich secrets!

-Last season we uncovered more of the hut circle and hill fort and found a very large potential cairn while we were at it!
+Last season we identified a smashed in-situ pot and burnt bone within the banked cairn and exposed the hillfort’s rampart as well as exposing the large cairn’s kerb!
 This year we hope to continue uncovering all three features as well as delve into some of the possible bank features surrounding the hillfort.
-You can view last season’s report here to find out more about the site and what we’ve been up to.

 For more information, or to book your place contact the Project Director Murray Cook at: email@example.com

 The Battle Hill Prehistoric Landscape Project is the 19th Season of research into Aberdeenshire’s prehistoric settlement patterns.
 Previous seasons have explored Roman marching Camps, vitrified forts, Pictish settlement and Mesolithic, Neolithic and Bronze Age lithic sites and cairns.